danielsollondon/azvmimagebuilder/quickquickstarts/1_Creating_a_Custom_Linux_Shared_Image_Gallery_Image/readme.md

 # Create a Linux Custom Image, then Distribute and Version over Multiple Regions

-This article is to show you how you can create a basic customized image using the Azure VM Image Builder, and then use the Azure [Shared Image Gallery](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/shared-image-galleries).
+This article is to show you how you can create a basic customized image using the Azure VM Image Builder, and distibute to the Azure [Shared Image Gallery](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/shared-image-galleries), where you can replicate regions, control the scale, and share inside and outside your organizations.

+This covers using mutliple customizations to illustrate some high level functionality:

+This covers using mutliple customizations to illustrate some high level functionality:
+* Shell (ScriptUri) - Downloading a bash script and executing it
+* Shell (inline) - Execute an array of commands
+* File - Copy a html file from github to a specified, pre-created directory
+* buildTimeoutInMinutes - Increase a build time to allow for longer running builds
+* vmProfile - specifying a vmSize and Network properties
+* osDiskSizeGB - you can increase the size of image

 To use this Quick Quickstarts, this can all be done using the Azure [Cloudshell from the Portal](https://azure.microsoft.com/en-us/features/cloud-shell/).
 Simply copy and paste the code from here, at a miniumum, just update the **subscriptionID** variable below.